-Self and Motivation Lab Dr. Lora Park
+Self and Motivation Lab

 CORE THEMES of our research are:

 (a) Contingencies of self-worth and the pursuit of self-esteem.
-In this line of research, we examine how threats to domains of contingent self-worth, such as experiencing failure, rejection, or financial insecurity affects people’s desire to protect, maintain, and enhance their self-esteem, with implications for motivation, well-being, and interpersonal relationships.
+In this line of research, we examine how threats to domains of contingent self-worth, such as experiencing failure, rejection, or financial insecurity affects people’s desire to protect, maintain, and enhance their self-esteem, with implications for motivation, well-being, and relationships.
 We also examine why people come to base their self-esteem in particular domains and ways to alleviate the effects of threats to self-worth and well-being.

 CORE VALUES of our lab are: